Local Secrets for You to Explore Fort Myers Beach and Beyond Like a True Insider

 For a taste of Florida’s famous citrus, stop by Sun Harvest Citrus.
 This family-owned business offers free samples of fresh orange juice and other citrus products.
 Take a tour to learn about the citrus industry, or pick up some unique souvenirs like citrus-flavored ice cream or marmalade.

 Manatee Park provides a rare opportunity to observe these gentle giants in their natural habitat.
-The best time to spot manatees is during cooler months when they seek warm waters.
+The best time to spot manatees is during the cooler months, when they migrate to warmer waters.
 The park features viewing platforms and offers kayak rentals for a closer look.
 Educational programs help visitors understand manatee conservation efforts.

 Locals know that Dixie Fish Co. serves some of the freshest seafood in town.
 This casual waterfront restaurant occupies a former fish market building.
 Enjoy dishes like grouper sandwiches or shrimp tacos while taking in views of Matanzas Pass.
 The laid-back atmosphere and live music make it a favorite among residents.